rinpharma/r-pharma/content/publication/rinpharma_130/index.md

 # proceeding type.
 # Legend: 0 = Uncategorized; 1 = Talk, 2 = Keynote, 3 = Workshop
 # To add more update publications_types.toml and en.yaml
-proceeding_types: ['3']
+publication_types: ['3']
+publication_type_description: Workshop

 # proceeding name and optional abbreviated proceeding name.
-proceeding: Presented at 2020 Conference
+publication: Presented at 2020 Conference
-proceeding_short: Presented at 2020 Conference
+publication_short: Presented at 2020 Conference

-abstract:
+abstract: A four-hour workshop that will take you on a tour of how to get from data to manuscript using R Markdown.
+You'll learn - The basics of Markdown and knitr- How to add tables for different outputs- Workflows for working with data- How to include and style graphics

 tags:
-- Generable
+- Rstudio
 featured: false

 links: